affenull2345/store-client/README.md

 Otherwise, report them here on GitLab.

 ## Known issues
+ - Installation hangs when you are connected to PC via WebIDE.
+Please disconnect USB if you need to install an app.
  - Not all apps from KaiStore are recognized as installed because KaiStore does not provide the `origin` field in their generated update manifest.
  - If you can't exit the search page, clear the input box, press Enter and try exiting again.

-Although it uses self-debugging, I've heard reports that this app does not work on KaiOS 2.5.4 and 2.5.2.2.
+Although it uses self-debugging, I've heard reports that this app does not work on KaiOS 2.5.2.2.
 Since I do not have a device with those KaiOS versions, I cannot confirm this bug and find out the cause.

-I've also heard reports that installation from KaiStore does not work.
-Again, I can't confirm this because it works on my Nokia 8110 4G.

 ## Backends: